neighboring countries of india

 India leverages cultural diplomacy and international collaborations to showcase its soft power and global relevance.

-• Educational Exchange: Scholarships and student exchange programs with countries like Nepal and Bhutan strengthen educational and cultural links.
+• Educational Exchange: Scholarships and student exchange programs with countries like Nepal and Bhutan strengthen academic and cultural links.

 • Humanitarian Aid: India’s aid to neighboring countries during natural disasters enhances its image as a responsible and caring neighbor.